flowr-analysis/flowr/wiki/Control Flow Graph.md

     style n42 stroke:cyan,stroke-width:6.5px;    style n55 stroke:green,stroke-width:6.5px;
 ```

-_(The analysis required _3.3 ms_ (including the dataflow analysis, normalization, and parsing with the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
+_(The analysis ran (including the dataflow analysis, normalization, and parsing with the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
 We used the following simplification: `unique-cf-sets` .
 	)_

 </details>